Skip to main content

 If you are concerned that a physical or mental health condition may impair your ability to practise, you must seek to clarify this with your treating physician.
 If, following discussion with your treating physician, you continue to have concerns regarding your fitness to practise, you should make a declaration in relation to your health.

-If you wish to make a declaration please see: Self-declaration form interactive.
+If you wish to make a declaration please do so via the online portal.

-When applying to register (excluding former registrants) you must submit a recent passport style photograph (taken within the last 6 months) which has been certified on the back and attached to the application form on the photograph form page.
+When applying to register (excluding former registrants) you must submit a recent passport style photograph (taken within the last 6 months) which has been certified on the back and provide a photograph form, completed by the person certifying your photograph.

 Your photograph must be certified, signed, and dated by a professional person, or a person of standing in the community.
 Examples include a pharmacist, a university lecturer, a registered solicitor, or a licensed Medical Practitioner.